azyroo/azyroo/README.md

-**Hey, I’m Ayzro.**
+# Hi, I’m Ayzro – AI Dev based in Zürich, Switzerland

 I code across frontend, backend, and AI-assisted workflows.
 Mostly using TypeScript and JavaScript, but AI is my co-pilot.
 I experiment, break things, learn fast, and explore how everything connects.
-Some call it “cheating,” I call it **working smarter and faster** AI will soon be part of every developer’s workflow.
+Some call it “cheating,” I call it **working smarter and faster** – AI will soon be part of every developer’s workflow.

 ---